-All Credit Applications Approved Dealer Scam
+All Credit Applications Accepted Car Dealer Scam

-This is one of the most commonly used car dealer advertising scams used in dealer’s advertising and is highly effective to drive traffic to the dealership.
+Also known as the “All Credit Applications Approved Scam,” this is one of the most commonly used car dealer advertising scams used in a dealer’s advertising and is highly effective in driving traffic to the dealership.

 Why Dealers Advertise All Applications Approved

-How the All Credit Applications Accepted Scam Works
+How the All Credit Applications Scam Works

 *Labor Day Weekend Only

 The “All Credit Applications Approved” statement gives you a false belief that you’re essentially guaranteed to be approved for a car loan.
 This type of advertising is directed toward people who have bad credit or have recently been turned down for a car loan at another dealership.